heavyai/heavydb/README.md

-OmniSciDB (formerly MapD Core)
+HeavyDB (formerly OmniSciDB)
 ==============================

-OmniSciDB is an open source SQL-based, relational, columnar database engine that leverages the full performance and parallelism of modern hardware (both CPUs and GPUs) to enable querying of multi-billion row datasets in milliseconds, without the need for indexing, pre-aggregation, or downsampling.
-OmniSciDB can be run on hybrid CPU/GPU systems (Nvidia GPUs are currently supported), as well as on CPU-only systems featuring X86, Power, and ARM (experimental support) architectures.
-To achieve maximum performance, OmniSciDB features multi-tiered caching of data between storage, CPU memory, and GPU memory, and an innovative Just-In-Time (JIT) query compilation framework.
+HeavyDB is an open source SQL-based, relational, columnar database engine that leverages the full performance and parallelism of modern hardware (both CPUs and GPUs) to enable querying of multi-billion row datasets in milliseconds, without the need for indexing, pre-aggregation, or downsampling.
+HeavyDB can be run on hybrid CPU/GPU systems (Nvidia GPUs are currently supported), as well as on CPU-only systems featuring X86, Power, and ARM (experimental support) architectures.
+To achieve maximum performance, HeavyDB features multi-tiered caching of data between storage, CPU memory, and GPU memory, and an innovative Just-In-Time (JIT) query compilation framework.

-For usage info, see the [product documentation](https://docs.omnisci.com/latest/), and for more details about the system's internal architecture, check out the [developer documentation](https://omnisci.github.io/omniscidb/).
-Further technical discussion can be found on the [OmniSci Community Forum](https://community.omnisci.com).
+For usage info, see the [product documentation](https://docs.heavy.ai/), and for more details about the system's internal architecture, check out the [developer documentation](https://heavyai.github.io/heavydb/).
+Further technical discussion can be found on the [HEAVY.AI Community Forum](https://community.heavy.ai).

 The repository includes a number of third party packages provided under separate licenses.
 Details about these packages and their respective licenses is at [ThirdParty/licenses/index.md](ThirdParty/licenses/index.md).

 # Downloads and Installation Instructions

-OmniSci provides pre-built binaries for Linux for stable releases of the project:
+HEAVY.AI provides pre-built binaries for Linux for stable releases of the project:

 | Distro | Package type | CPU/GPU | Repository | Docs |
 | --- | --- | --- | --- | --- |